Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/4-patterns.rst

 signatures.
 For example maybe you can call ``Hello`` with a either one or two parameters.

-Mathics calls the a signature a "Form".
+Mathics calls a signature a "Form".

 One way to implement this in Python code is to have two different Python methods that start with the name ``apply``, one will handle one kind of Form, say of the kind we saw previously, a person name is given.
-The other *apply* method will handle another kind of Form, such as one where there is an additional parameter, a string language value.
+The other evaluation method will handle another kind of Form, such as one where there is an additional parameter, a string language value.